danielsaatchi/IIQ-Theory/README.md

 # Octordummer Project at ATINNITUS band & Live Concert
-ATINNITUS metal band is a cybernetic post-metal band where half human connected through communication fidelities (e.g. brain interfaces refer to ones explained in the IIQ theory ArXive paper) to AI-robotic machines.
+ATINNITUS metal band is a cybernetic post-metal band where human band members are experimenting on different communication fidelities (e.g. brain interfaces refer to ones explained in the IIQ theory ArXive paper) to AI-robotic machines.
 ATINNITUS is the epic center of borng of IIQ theory where other collaborators partnered and got involved.
 The octodrummer project is a brain interface metamaterial machine (BIMM) for an AI-robotic octopus like drummer capable of improvising and syncrhonzing with human guitarists and vocalist of ATINNITUS band in a live concert they want to perform two songs with it.

+ATINNITUS album and songs can be founds on Youtube and Bandcamp Links

 # Our Bitcoin, EtH, ETC, ADA, and Tron Wallets
 we provided you the